200 Top German Last Names Or Surnames With Meanings

 64. Harling

 It originates from the Old High German word ‘herling’ meaning ‘sour.’
 The name could have been a nickname for an immature person.
-‘Harling’ could also be a toponymic surname referring to people who originally came from any of the several places with similar sounding name in Germany.
+‘Harling’ could also be a toponymic surname referring to people who originally came from any of the several places with similar sounding names in Germany.

 65. Hasselbach